stableagents/stableagents/stable_desktop_projects/web_browser/README.md

-# Scientific Calculator
+# web browser

 A desktop application generated from natural language description.

 ## Description
-make a scientifc calculator
+I want to create a new type of browser

 ## Framework
-Built with customtkinter
+Built with pyqt

 ## Installation
 ```bash